LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 ### **Article XIV: Dissolution**
 In the event of LLC dissolution, the assets shall be distributed in accordance with the Share Transfer Restrictions and the interests of the members as specified elsewhere in this Operating Agreement.
 The following procedures shall be followed:

 1. **Voluntary Dissolution:** The LLC may be dissolved voluntarily with an affirmative or abstention vote from all Class A and Class B member interests minus a possible 5% of dissenting votes.
-Upon approval, the members shall proceed with the winding-up process in accordance with applicable Missouri state laws and this operating agreement.
+Upon approval, the members shall proceed with the winding-up process in accordance with applicable Arkansas state laws and this operating agreement.

 2. **Involuntary Dissolution:** The LLC may be dissolved involuntarily under circumstances allowed by law, including but not limited to court order, bankruptcy, or loss of required licenses.
 In such cases, the dissolution shall be carried out in compliance with the applicable state laws governing LLC dissolution, and according to this operating agreement as is possible.
 Please note that a member withdrawing from the LLC shall not automatically trigger a dissolution.